Joepieler/Parser_ATP/README.md

-# Germen - -
+# German - -
-The Germen -- code is based on a mix of German and code.
+The German -- code is based on a mix of German and code.
 The intention was to learn a little German for the summer and to fulfill the assignment.

 ## Key words